jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 ## Jerkar Runtime

-This section details what happens behind the cover when Jerkar is run.
+This section describe how to use Jerkar with command line and mostly what happens behind the cover when Jerkar is run.

 Jerkar is a pure Java application requiring __JDK 8__. __JDK__ is required and __JRE__ is not sufficient as Jerkar uses the JDK tools to compile build classes.